Your Guide to Jumbo Loans

 Michigan Jumbo Loan Interest Rates

-Jumbo loan mortgage rates fluctuate daily based on several financial indicators and trends, just like gas prices.
-To get an up-to-date quote on real-time mortgage rates, tap the button below to get in touch!
+Jumbo Loan mortgage rates fluctuate daily based on several financial indicators and trends, just like gas prices.

 What are the Requirements for a Jumbo Loan?

-As with any type of mortgage, there are set guidelines and requirements to meet to be approved for a Jumbo loan.
-Some of those requirements include a lower debt-to-income ratio, 6-12 months of reserves, and a higher credit score.
-Due to the larger loan size of the jumbo loan, there are some requirements to meet to successfully take out a jumbo loan.
-Those requirements include proving strong financial health through a high credit score, debt-to-income ratio, and cash reserves.
+As with any type of mortgage, there are set guidelines and requirements to meet to be approved for a loan.
+Due to the larger loan size of the Jumbo Loan, those requirements include proving strong financial health through a high credit score, debt-to-income ratio, and cash reserves.

 Need a Lender or a Realtor?